 Or you may actually like your married surname.

 My friend, Konstantina, had a long and complicated Greek surname.
 Combined with her equally long first name, she had a total of 33 characters in her name!
 When she got married, she could not wait to change her surname and become Mrs Bell.
 Even though her marriage ended quickly, she refused to give up her married surname when she got divorced.

 Emotions involved in a name

 You cannot ignore the link between names and emotions.

-How many times have you heard a name and it reminded you of someone else with that same name?
+How many times have you heard a name that reminded you of someone else with that name?
 Expectant parents spend hours contemplating the name of their unborn baby.
-What they are really doing is assessing their connection and emotional attachment to a proposed name for their child.
+They are really assessing their connection and emotional attachment to a proposed name for their child.

-Continuing to use your ex-partner’s surname may serve as a consistent reminder of a painful past.
+Using your ex-partner’s surname may consistently remind you of a painful past.
 Your subconscious is a powerful tool.

 Timing of changing back to your maiden name